bruvellu/light-sheet-image-analysis-workshop-2026/draft_program.md

 # Original draft program

-Initial draft of the program written by Marina.
+Initial draft written by Marina.
+Please don't edit this page (for now).
 Keeping it here as a reference.

-See the current program [here](program.md).
+The current program is [here](program.md).

+---

 ## 📅 Day 1 – Introduction to Light-Sheet and 3D Visualization